rmach816/gauge_website/docs/GAUGE_CHAT_FEATURE_ADDENDUM.md

 10. ✅ Session history

 **Free Tier Limitations**:
-- ❌ No chat access (paywall when attempting)
+- ✅ 3 chat sessions (limited access to try the feature)
 - ✅ 10 structured style checks (one-shot, no conversation)
-- ✅ Up to 20 wardrobe items
+- ✅ Up to 10 wardrobe items
 - ✅ Basic outfit builder (no conversation)
 - ❌ No favorite combinations

 ### Upgrade Prompts

-**When Free User Tries Chat**:
+**When Free User Exceeds 3 Chat Sessions**:
 ```
 [Premium Feature]

-"Chat with Your Tailor is available with Premium"
+"You've used all 3 free chat sessions"

+Upgrade to Premium for unlimited chat with your tailor:
-Ask questions naturally and get personalized advice:
+• Ask unlimited questions
-• "Will this blazer match my pants?"
-• "What should I wear to a wedding?"
-• "Help me shop for a new suit"
+• Get personalized advice anytime
+• Reference your wardrobe naturally
+• Multi-turn conversations

 Just like texting your personal tailor.